taidevops/fluentui/packages/react-utilities/etc/react-utilities.api.md

     [K in keyof S]-?: NonNullable<S[K]> extends AsIntrinsicElement<infer As> ?
 As : S[K] extends ObjectShorthandProps<infer P> ?
 React_2.ElementType<NonNullable<P>> : React_2.ElementType<NonNullable<S[K]>>;
 };

+// Warning: (ae-incompatible-release-tags) The symbol "SSRContext" is marked as @public, but its signature references "SSRContextValue" which is marked as @internal
+//
+// @public (undocumented)
+export const SSRContext: React_2.Context<SSRContextValue>;

+// Warning: (ae-internal-missing-underscore) The name "SSRContextValue" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export type SSRContextValue = {
+    current: number;
+};

 // @public
+export const SSRProvider: React_2.FC;

+// @public
 export type UnionToIntersection<U> = (U extends unknown ? (x: U) => U : never) extends (x: infer I) => U ?
 I : never;

+// @public
+export function useIsSSR(): boolean;

+// Warning: (ae-internal-missing-underscore) The name "useSSRContext" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function useSSRContext(): SSRContextValue;

 // Warnings were encountered during analysis:
 //